AI-powered risk management

 What we found

 The company designs and sells baby clothing under its own brand, with manufacturing outsourced overseas.
 Their broker classified them as an "Internet Retailer" to obtain a lower premium.
-This classification strips out products-completed operations coverage and the apparent manufacturer doctrine.
-Under most states' laws, a brand owner who designs a product and puts their name on it is treated legally as the manufacturer, meaning full product liability exposure with none of the coverage.
+This classification stripped out products-completed operations coverage.
+Under the apparent manufacturer doctrine - case law holding that a brand owner who designs a product and puts their name on it is treated as the manufacturer even if production is outsourced - this company carries full products liability exposure.
+White-labeling or private-labeling does not change that.
+They were paying retailer-tier premium for manufacturer-level risk, with none of the coverage to match.

 What we did